sarweiler/clockboert/README.md

 ## hardware

-my prototype hardware currently looks like this:
+i built a prototype hardware the makes use of a keyboard pcb that i designed for another project.

 ![clockbørt](img/clockbort.jpg "clockbørt")